-Apparently George Martin also produced the America songs “Tin Man” and “Sister Golden Hair”.
+Apparently George Martin also produced “Tin Man” and “Sister Golden Hair” for America.

 Shana, trust me, no one knows who “America” is.

-They were a rock band similar to The Eagles.
+They’re a rock group similar to The Eagles.
 Anyway, he also produced the Paul McCartney solo album “Pipes of Peace” which has my favorite duet with Michael Jackson, “Say Say Say”.

 It’s rather thin.
 You haven’t begun to explain his relevance!
-They called him “the 5th Beatle”.
+He was called “the 5th Beatle”.
 The Beatles were rejected by every record producer their manager, Brian Epstein, took them to, even by George Martin himself, who told Brian that their songs weren’t very good.
 And by the way, that was true, Shana, they were really awful, I’m serious about that!
-But Brian Epstein looked so sad that George said, “Well, OK, I’ll give them an hour.”
+But Brian Epstein looked so sad that George Martin said, “Well, OK, I’ll give them an hour.”
 So the Beatles auditioned for George Martin who still didn’t like their material but liked them personally; so, he picked out their best song, which was “Love Me Do”, and said, “You’re going to have to do better than this.”
 And with that admonishment, guess what?
 They did!
 George Martin came up with all the great production ideas, all the innovations, there would be no Beatles without George Martin!

 Look what I dug up.
 This is George Martin with Legendary song writer and Beach Boys member, Brian Wilson.
 Here they take apart the tracks on Brian’s brilliant number, “God Only Knows”.